 IBM Informix has a developer edition you can download for free.
 The website doesn’t disclose prices.
 You have to contact the company to get a custom quote.

 Oracle RDBMS is great for heavy data sets.
-It supports PL/SQL which allows users to write complex queries in procedures and functions.
+It supports PL/SQL, which allows users to write complex queries in procedures and functions.
 If you have several databases, you can connect all of these to produce your desired output.
-For example, this data can consider the values in an inventory management system and in a billing management system to produce the the final cost of a product.
+For example, this data can consider the values in an inventory management system and in a billing management system to produce the final cost.

 Oracle is also flexible, which means it operates with the same efficiency when run on a personal computer or on a supercomputer.
 The thing is, though, its price makes it accessible to big businesses only.

-New users won’t have a difficult time learning how to use Oracle because its syntax and coding are easily understandable.
-If there are questions, though, Oracle has a technical support that is extremely helpful.
+New users won’t have difficulty learning how to use Oracle because its syntax and coding are easily understandable.
+If there are questions, though, Oracle has technical support that is extremely helpful.
 In cases of data loss or corruption, recovery is possible.